SergeoLacruz/inventree-supplier-panel/README.md

 #### MyLists

 Digikey does not have such a simple shopping cart API.
 The plugin uses the MyLists API.
-Here you create a list on the WEB shop that can easily be transferred to a shopping cart.
+It creates a list on the WEB shop that can easily be transferred to a shopping cart.
 When creating a list a list name has to be provided.
 The plugin creates a name based on the PO name and adding a -xx that counts upwards each time you push the button.
 The reason is that each name is allowed only once.
 Even when the list is deleted, the